awsdocs/iam-user-guide/doc_source/id_credentials_mfa_disable.md

 1. In the **Manage MFA Device** wizard, choose **Deactivate MFA device**, and then choose **Next Step**\.

-   The device is removed from AWS and cannot be used to sign in or authenticate requests until it is reactivated and associated with an AWS user or AWS account root user\.<a name="deactivate-mfa-for-root"></a>
+   The device is removed from AWS\.
+It cannot be used to sign in or authenticate requests until it is reactivated and associated with an AWS user or AWS account root user\.<a name="deactivate-mfa-for-root"></a>

 **To deactivate the MFA device for your AWS account root user \(console\)**